dgraph-io/dgraph-docs/content/howto/exportdata/export-data.md

   }
 }
 ```

-{{% notice "warning" %}}By default, this won't work if called from outside the server where the Dgraph Alpha is running.
-You can specify a list or range of whitelisted IP addresses to initiate admin operations like export.
-You can do so using the `--security` superflag's `whitelist` option with the `dgraph alpha` command.
-{{% /notice %}}

-This triggers an export for all Alpha groups of the cluster.
-The data is exported from the following Dgraph instances:
+The export data of the group:

-1. For the Alpha instance that receives the GET request, the group's export data is stored with this Alpha.
+* in the Aplha instance is stored in the Alpha.
-2. For every other group, its group's export data is stored with the Alpha leader of that group.
+* in every other group is stored in the Alpha leader of that group.

-It is up to the user to retrieve the right export files from the Alphas in the
+You need to retrieve the right export files from the Alpha instances in the
 cluster.
 Dgraph does not copy all files to the Alpha that initiated the export.
-The user must also ensure that there is sufficient space on disk to store the
-export.

-### Configure Dgraph Alpha server nodes
+## Configure Dgraph Alpha server nodes

 Each Dgraph Alpha leader for a group writes output as a gzipped file to the export
-directory specified via the `--export` flag (defaults to an **export** directory).
-If any of the groups fail, the
-entire export process is considered failed and an error is returned.
+directory specified through the `--export` flag (defaults to an **export** directory).
+If any of the groups fail, the entire export process is considered failed and an error is returned.

-As an example of configuring data export, you can run this:
+{{% notice "tip" %}}
+The export configuration can be configured as an environment variable `DGRAPH_ALPHA_EXPORT`, command line flag `--export`, or in a configuration file with the `export` key.
+See [Config]({{< relref "config" >}}) for more information in general about configuring Dgraph.
+{{% /notice %}}

+Example of a configuration to export data:

 ```bash
 docker run --detach --rm --name dgraph-standalone \